 Testing these hormones can help you and your health care provider get a clearer picture of your ovarian reserve, the regularity of your ovulation, how your thyroid is behaving, and other aspects of your fertility, so you can move forward with as much information as possible.
-Retesting your hormones is also important, so that you can stop on top of your levels and make sure everything is tracking as it should.
+Retesting your hormones is also important, so that you can stay on top of your levels and make sure everything is tracking as it should.

 Learn about your genetics and your medical history

 How much do you know about your family's medical history?
 When did your mother start menopause?
 Finding this out can give you a good estimation of when you might start (although your AMH levels along with knowledge of your mother’s age at menopause are a better indication of timing).
 Did she have any issues with getting or staying pregnant?
 Are there any thyroid issues you should know about?
 Do you have a family history of polycystic ovary syndrome (PCOS) or premature ovarian insufficiency (POI)?
 Finding out everything you can about your mother and grandmother's health can help you preempt any fertility issues that you might have in the future.